Former police dormitory turned design hub

 Police Married Quarters

-After the war a modern building was built on the site to provide much-needed accommodation for the newly recruited officers in the rapidly expanding police force: the Police Married Quarters.
-These housing benefits proved to be quite instrumental in attracting the bright and ambitious into the police force; the current and the former Chief Executive of Hong Kong, C. Y. Leung and Donald Tsang Yam-Kuen, used to live in the quarters.
+After the war a modern building was built on the site to provide much needed accommodation for the newly recruited officers in the rapidly expanding police force: the Police Married Quarters.
+These housing benefits proved to be quite instrumental in attracting the bright and ambitious into the police force; the two former Chief Executives of Hong Kong, C. Y. Leung and Donald Tsang Yam-Kuen, used to live in the quarters.